kunwarluthera/jenkins-python/README.md

-# Deployed Python REST API (Using Flask) on AWS ElasticBeanstalk as Docker Image
-# Using Jenkins CICD Pipeline Feature
+# Deployed Python REST API (Using Flask) on AWS ElasticBeanstalk as Docker Image using Jenkins CICD Pipeline Feature

 ### Steps involved in successful completion on high level